xSke/blaseball-site-files/data/glossary.md

 - The absence of Ins.

 ## Party Time
-- When a team is mathematically eliminated from the Postseason and will occassionally receive permanent stats boosts in their games.
+- A non-physical concept entered into when a team is mathematically eliminated from the Postseason, during which they may occasionally receive permanent stat boosts during games.

+## Partying
+- A non-physical concept that has the potential of becoming a physical concept.

 ## Peanuts
 - A gift from the Shelled One.